Winemaking: The Continuation of Terroir by Other Means.®

 "...Dallas growers Dena Drews and Ernie Pink... showed me this July three of their reserve bottlings and thereby altered my perception of their endeavors.
 Since these are produced in only one- or two-barrel quantities, they offer an extreme instance of a phenomenon encountered at numerous Willamette addresses, whose really exciting releases are extremely limited.
-But they also testify, importantly, to what is possible; and what’s possible from this site in these hands revealed itself to be extraordinary!..."
+But they also testify, importantly, to what is possible; and what’s possible from this site in these hands revealed itself to be extraordinary!...
+And what a Syrah!"

 - David Schildknecht, The Wine Advocate - October 2013